 Note: This figure reports loan activity on a quarterly basis (the most recent quarters also are shown in Figure 4).
-The range on the vertical axis is limited to 15 percent to 19 percent to highlight the seasonal variation in 401(k) loan activity.
+The vertical axis ranges from 15 to 19 percent to highlight the seasonal variation in 401(k) loan activity.

-Source: ICI Survey of DC Plan Recordkeepers (March 2014-June 2019)
+Source: ICI Survey of DC Plan Recordkeepers (March 2014-December 2019)